Frequently Asked Questions

 We greatly value the support of the Associate Members of our group.
 Nevertheless, since we have not certified them as teachers, we have not authenticated their backgrounds, examined their technical prowess, or tested their accurate understanding of budo history, philosophy, and theory.
 As the result, we cannot endorse or vouch for their statements or activities.

-[go to top]
+[back to top]

 Who can qualify to be a Regular Member of the SMAA?

 Regular Members are individuals that have received dan or kyu rank from our group.
-To receive such rank, you can be tested by an SMAA certified teacher that you are studying directly under, who will help you submit the necessary paperwork and fees to the SMAA HQ, where a final determination will be made regarding your rank and/or teaching certification.
+To receive such rank, you can be tested by an SMAA certified teacher that you are studying under, who will help you submit the necessary paperwork and fees to the SMAA HQ, where a final determination will be made regarding your rank and/or teaching certification.
 This is the simplest way to join the SMAA as a Regular Member.

-[go to top]
+[back to top]

-[go to top]
+[back to top]

 Can you offer me rank in Goju Ryu, Omori Ryu, Hontai Yoshin Ryu, etc.?

-For example, while our jujutsu division has top level members that hold high ranks in Takeuchi Ryu, we cannot offer you ranking in this ryu.
+For example, while our jujutsu division has members that hold high ranks in Takeuchi Ryu, we cannot offer you ranking in this ryu.
 Only the current headmaster of Takeuchi Ryu can legitimately offer such rank/certification.
 In the case of the ancient martial arts (koryu bujutsu), it is especially important to note this fact.
-Be very skeptical of any martial arts group that indicates something different.
+Be skeptical of any martial arts group that indicates something different.

 We can, nevertheless, offer members of our jujutsu division ranking within this division, meaning that based on your years of dedication to Takeuchi Ryu, technical proficiently in this ryu, and historical and philosophical knowledge of this ryu, we can give you ranking within the SMAA.

-Your certificate would indicate that you had received a "godan in the SMAA Jujutsu Division," for instance, while not mentioning a specific ryu.
+Your certificate would indicate that you had received a "godan in the SMAA Jujutsu Division," while not mentioning a specific ryu.
 Such ranking is not easily earned and is of great value.
 This is the most any budo association that is legitimate can do.

 Even in Japan, famed multi-discipline associations like the Dai Nippon Butokukai and the Kokusai Budoin are only offering ranking and teaching certification from, and within, their group.
 They cannot, and will not, grant rank in a specific ryu as only the current head of each ryu has the authority to issue such certification.

 Many Western martial arts groups have missed this point.
-And if you are offered rank from an association for your skill in Tenshin Shoden Katori Shinto Ryu (for example), and the certificate indicates rank in Tenshin Shoden Katori Shinto Ryu, but it does not come directly from the headmaster of this ryu, it is not legitimate.
+And if you are offered rank from an association for your skill in Tenshin Shoden Katori Shinto Ryu (for example), and the certificate indicates rank in Tenshin Shoden Katori Shinto Ryu, but it does not come from the headmaster of this ryu, it is not legitimate.

-[go to top]
+[back to top]

 Does the SMAA endorse martial arts instruction provided by Regular Members?

-No, if the member has not received a teaching certificate from our group.
-It is important to realize that SMAA members may have received kyu or dan ranks from us, and yet not have received a teaching certificate.
-We cannot endorse the teachings or statements of people who have not received teacher certification from us.
+No, if the member has not received a teaching certificate from our group.SMAA members may have received kyu or dan ranks from us, and yet not have received a teaching certificate.
+We cannot endorse the teachings of people who have not received teacher certification from us.

-[go to top]
+[back to top]

 I'm a member of the SMAA.
 Can I use your logo?